 2019 will be the 25th year that Powell River Sea Kayak has been running kayak tours, offering kayak rentals and lessons, and recently added eco resort packages at Cabana Desolation Eco Resort into Desolation Sound, British Columbia.

-Over that time we have cultivated a reputation of quality, safety and local knowledge that has made us the kayak company people go to when they think about Desolation Sound.
+Over that time we have cultivated a reputation of quality, safety and local knowledge that has made us the Desolation Sound kayak company.

 Why Desolation Sound?
 What makes this place so special to us, so much so that we have dedicated one quarter of a century introducing it to thousands and thousands of guests from all over the world?